" "

 July 3, 2024

-With support from Miller Electric Company, a Community Equity Needs Assessment was conducted with 904WARD and the University of North Florida.
-The needs in Northeast Florida were assessed, and in response, the Racial Equity Microgrant was created to help address disparities through partnerships with community groups, nonprofits and local organizations that are traditionally left out of grant processes.
+With support from Miller Electric Company, a Community Needs Assessment was conducted with 904WARD and the University of North Florida.
+The needs in Northeast Florida were assessed, and in response, the Youth Enrichment Microgrant was created to help address disparities through partnerships with community groups, nonprofits and local organizations that are traditionally left out of grant processes.

 Read the blog